by The Change Compass | Agile, Change Initiatives

 Readiness for the change

 – How ready are the impacted people for the change?
+What is the organisational diagnosis?

-– How is this measured and reported?
+– How is this measured and reported for change management metrics?

 – What is the minimum readiness criteria?

 A good physician looks at the patient as a whole and not just the particular symptoms he or she is presenting.
 Based on the the symptoms presented, it could be that there are several disorders and not just one.
-In a similar way, a change leader needs to understand what the total picture of change is and not just isolate change to one project.
+In a similar way, a change leader needs to understand what the total picture of change in doing an organisational diagnosis is and not just isolate change to one project.
 Understanding what the totality of changes mean to the impacted stakeholder will go a long way in deriving what change approach or support is required.

 To effectively diagnose a change situation the practitioner needs to use a data and evidence-based approach to understand where the organization has been, where it is and where it is going.
 Again using data, the practitioner needs to effectively frame the problem and diagnose the situation using the appropriate change model/framework(s).
 The right diagnose is critical to ensure the right change intervention is subscribed.
 For the same reason that wrongly diagnosing a patient could lead to further illness the same can be said for the wrong diagnosis of the change situation for an organization.